a-lemmon777/AntColonyOptimization/README.md

 # AntColonyOptimization

 An implementation of the Ant Colony Optimization.
 There is an ant hill and various food sources outside of the ant hill.
 The goal for the ants is to find the sources of food and deplete the sources.
 Ants leave pheromones wherever they go, so other the ants can follow each other.
+The run is considered successful if all of the food is eventually eaten.

 An ant: an object with...
 * a location: (x, y) coordinate